Introduction

 In the current e-commerce climate, the cost of acquiring a new customer is often four to five times higher than the cost of retaining an existing one.
 For many Shopify merchants, this reality creates a "leaky bucket" problem: they spend significant resources driving traffic to their store, only to see those visitors leave after a single purchase—or worse, without buying anything at all.
 When we look at why some brands thrive while others struggle to maintain momentum, the differentiator is rarely just the product itself.
 Instead, it is the quality of the experience the brand provides.

-According to recent industry data, roughly 80% of customers say the experience a company provides is just as important as its products or services.
+According to Forrester research, roughly 80% of customers say the experience a company provides is just as important as its products or services.
 This shift in consumer behavior is exactly why understanding what is a customer engagement solutions strategy has become a top priority for growth-focused teams.
+This approach is equally critical for consumer engagement solutions targeting B2C shoppers, where the emotional connection to a brand often dictates long-term success.
 At its core, customer engagement is about moving beyond one-off transactions to build lasting, meaningful relationships.
 To execute this at scale, brands need a unified retention system that connects various touchpoints—loyalty programs, reviews, and wishlists—into a single, cohesive journey.

 In this article, we will explore the fundamental definition of customer engagement solutions, the critical role they play in sustainable growth, and how a unified approach can help your brand reduce platform fatigue while increasing customer lifetime value.
 Our mission at Growave is to help merchants turn retention into a growth engine, and this post will serve as your roadmap for building a more engaged and loyal customer base.